tidymodels/broom/cran-comments.md

 failure due to "[n]on-file package-anchored link(s) in documentation object[s]."
 This seemed to be a new test as of our previous submission, and has been addressed by linking to documentation files rather than topics.
+Check times were also too long for this submission.

 The previous submission was also a resubmission following an automated pretest failure.
 The failure was due to breaking changes in the `residuals.fixest()`